mailbox-encore/VstHostSwitcher/README.md

 **Definitions for the x86 and x64 VST _host(s)_ folder paths:**

 > \[VstHostApplicationsPaths\]
 > preferred=Path2
 > x86Path1=\[enter your first x86 VST HOST path here\]
 > x64Path1=\[enter your first x64 VST HOST path here\]
 > x86Path2=\[enter your second x86 VST HOST path here\]
 > x64Path2=\[enter your second x64 VST HOST path here\]
 >...

 You can enter several pairs (x86 + x64) of VST host paths and specify your preferred one using the optionnal _preferred_ key.
 If the _preferred_ is not specified the script will use the __xnnPath1__ pair of paths as default.

 Notice that if no VST HOST application path is defined, the script will use the following default values respectively for the x86 and x64 default VST Host application path location which will work obviously only if these path are existing on your machine... which I doubt.
-Therefore, I am strongly advising you to fill the ``VstHostSwitcher.ini`` file with your own path entries...;o)
+Therefore, **I am strongly advising you to fill the ``VstHostSwitcher.ini`` file with your own path entries**...;o)

 - E:\Hosts\Tone2 - NanoHost\NanoHost32bit.exe
 - E:\Hosts\Tone2 - NanoHost\NanoHost64bit.exe